How a Buckinghamshire school puts careers at the heart of the curriculum

 Helen also uses the Compass+ digital platform to monitor how each subject is doing.
 “I audit each department once a term to check what career plans they have and input how careers is being incorporated into each subject area.
 We’re making sure every young person learns about careers in every subject, every year they’re in school, so they’re as prepared as possible when they leave the school gates.”

-This article first appeared in our Trends in Careers Education report.
-Read more about how schools and colleges prepared their students for the world of work last year by clicking here.
+This article first appeared in our recent Trends in Careers Education report.
+Read more about how schools and colleges prepared their students for the world of work last year in Trends in Careers Education.